 The instructions do mention to avoid using in extreme environments, such as extreme low temperatures or in a corrosive environment (such as ocean spray).
 The extremes can damage their functionality.
 So, since I want these lights to last, when the first snows fall, I will bring them indoors just in case.

-PHOTOS: Image used with permission by XLUX.
+PHOTOS: Garden lights image used with permission by XLUX.

 DISCLAIMER: No financial compensation was received in exchange for this post.
-I did, however, receive a promotional sample of the 2-piece solar powered lights set mentioned above in order to fully evaluate the product.
+I did, however, receive a promotional sample of the 2-piece solar powered light set mentioned above in order to fully evaluate the product.
 Regardless, I only recommend products or services I believe will be good for my readers.